Bournemouth Symphony Orchestra: 1934–1947: Austin, Birch and wartime austerity

 Between 1929 and 1934 Stanley Wilson became a regular guest conductor.
-But after Godfrey's retirement, the task of sustaining the orchestra fell to Richard Austin.
+After Godfrey's retirement, the task of sustaining the orchestra fell to Richard Austin.
 Radio broadcasts took place from the Pavilion and a number of celebrated composers visited during this time, including Igor Stravinsky, William Walton, Ernest John Moeran, Sergei Rachmaninov, Roger Quilter, Balfour Gardiner and Percy Grainger.
 At the outbreak of war, the orchestra was cut from 61 to 35, and then in 1940 to only 24 players.
 Austin resigned in the same year and Montague Birch helped keep the orchestra going during the war, giving many 'popular' concerts.

 Whilst the Municipal Orchestra struggled in a depleted state, the war years saw concerts in the town by the Wessex Philharmonic, a freelance orchestra conducted by Reginald Goodall, which included some ex-members of the BMO.

 1947–1954: Schwarz and Groves

 After the end of the war, the orchestra found a new home at the 'new' Winter Gardens.
-In 1947, Rudolf Schwarz was appointed Musical Director of a re-formed orchestra of 60.
+In 1947, Rudolf Schwarz was appointed musical director of a re-formed orchestra of 60.
 He conducted the orchestra in its first concert in London since 1911, at the Royal Albert Hall in 1948, and in two concerts at the Royal Festival Hall during the Festival of Britain in 1951.
 Schwarz's tenure was marked by artistic consolidation, but also financial troubles.

-Charles Groves took over as Musical Director in 1951, but a rising annual deficit and termination of players' contracts caused a crisis, averted only by support from the Winter Gardens Society.
+Charles Groves took over as musical director in 1951, but a rising annual deficit and termination of players' contracts caused a crisis, averted only by support from the Winter Gardens Society.
 In 1952, a plan to merge the BMO with the City of Birmingham Symphony Orchestra was avoided by an arrangement with the Arts Council for the orchestra to accompany Welsh National Opera for several weeks.
 The continuation of the orchestra was only secured by the formation of the Western Orchestral Society.
 In 1954, the orchestra changed its name to the Bournemouth Symphony Orchestra.
 At the inaugural concert, Groves and Sir Thomas Beecham shared the podium.